gordonmleigh/mre-swc-node-register-subpath-imports/README.md

 # Subpath imports are broken in [@swc-node/register](https://github.com/swc/swc-node) v1.10.1 and later

-This repository contains a Minimum Reproducible Example for this bug.
+This repository contains a Minimum Reproducible Example for [swc-project/swc-node#895](https://github.com/swc-project/swc-node/issues/895).

 To reproduce, run the following: